jxcore/jxcore/doc/api/jxcore-feature-packaging-code-protection.markdown

 #### -slim

+This optional parameter followed by file and/or folder names separated with comma - **prevents adding** those files/folders into the final JX package.

+#### -add

-This optional parameters followed by folder names separated with comma - prevents adding those folders into the final JX package.
+This optional parameter followed by file and/or folder names separated with comma - **explicitly adds** those files/folders into the final JX package.
+For example, you may want to package only certain files/folders located at current directory - not the whole its contents.

+If you want to pack just one file (e.g. *helloworld.js*) you can provide an `-add` option without a file name.
+Thus the following two commands are equivalent:

+     > jx package helloworld.js "Hello World" -add

+     > jx package helloworld.js "Hello World" -add helloworld.js

+Yu can still combine `-add` and `-slim` together, e.g. to add a folder, but exclude its sub-directory, like:

+     > jx package helloworld.js "Hello World" -add node_modules -slim node_modules/express

 #### -native